HighDiceRoller/icepool/README.md

 pip install hdroller
 ```

-## Principles
+## Features

-* Supports all standard operators on dice for compact syntax.
+* Implemented in pure Python for high interoperability.
-* Combinatorics and caching allow for flexible yet efficient solutions to common problems.
+* Weights are Python `int`s, providing exact results even for large numbers of dice.
-* Weights are Python `int`s, providing exact results.
+* Dice support all standard operators as well as an extensive library of functions.
-* Constant-factor optimizations are not a priority.
+* Dice pool system allows for flexible yet efficient solutions to common problems.
-* Handles both univariate and multivariate distributions.
+* Also handles multivariate distributions (though less tested).

 ## API documentation